SebasJan/WelgelegenBB-WebDev1-Eindopdracht/README.md

 # WelgelegenBB-WebDev1-Eindopdracht

 TODO:
-- $connection static hoort niet?
-- Aan Room een kamer nummer toevoegen
+[] - service laag
+[] - admin page
+[] - API endpoints
-- Ook controleren of de kamers wel het aangegeven aantal gasten kunnen hosten
+[] - Ook controleren of de kamers wel het aangegeven aantal gasten kunnen hosten [] - use js to communicate with API endpoints to update part of pages without refreshing [] - use js to send data to server without refreshing